 The Microsociology of Online Deviance (MOD-Lab)

-The Microsociology of Online Deviance (MOD-Lab), Department of Sociology, University of Copenhagen, is host to Associate Professor Jakob Demant’s research team and projects in the areas of Digital Deviance and Crime.
+The Microsociology of Online Deviance (MOD-Lab), Department of Sociology, University of Copenhagen, is host to Professor Jakob Demant’s research team and projects in the areas of Digital Deviance and Crime.
 It boasts a strong record of high-quality research outputs, grant applications, and awards.

 MOD-lab grafik.
 Foto: Colourbox